wegoatdev/wegoatdev-site/content/posts/develop-an-android-app-with-kotlin-from-web-development-background.md

 draft = true
 image = ""
 tags = ["kotlin"]
-title = "Develop an android app with kotlin from web development background"
+title = "My experience learning android with kotlin from web development background"

 +++
 These last few months have been fun and challenging for me, i started learning "how to create an android app" with my background as a web developer.
 After stay in my comfort zone (HTML, CSS, JS and backend server) for around 5 years, i finally made my decision to accept this challenge.